 Contact an Experienced Pennsylvania or New Jersey Bankruptcy Lawyer To Manage Your Claim

 If you or a family member need legal assistance to file for bankruptcy, contact an experienced Cherry Hill bankruptcy lawyer today.
-At Young, Marr & Associates, our dedicated legal team is prepared to offer you the unique legal representation that you deserve to handle your bankruptcy case.
+At Young, Marr, Mallis & Associates, our dedicated legal team is prepared to offer you the unique legal representation that you deserve to handle your bankruptcy case.
 Our legal team possesses decades of combined legal experience, and we would be honored to work with you.
-To schedule a free legal consultation to discuss your bankruptcy claim, contact Young, Marr & Associates at (215) 607-2715, or (609) 755-3115 if you reside in New Jersey.
+To schedule a free legal consultation to discuss your bankruptcy claim, contact Young, Marr, Mallis & Associates at (215) 607-2715, or (609) 755-3115 if you reside in New Jersey.